-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in Summary of project owner response Validation team conclusion table 2 table 2 equipments manufacturer and all the operating procedures will be explained and established based on the operator's manual.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion equipments manufacturer and all the operating procedures will be explained and established based on the operator's manual.
 Testing of the equipment will be carried out as well as simulation of different potential situations that the operator could face during the operational stage.
 Prior to the beginning of operations a 5 day training session will take place with the maintenance operators to set the standards for team work and develop a maintenance plan.
 The maintenance plan will include all the equipment and systems required for performing measurements, tests and maintenance verifications.
 Specialized engineers will be among the maintenance staff that will coordinate and execute all the procedures according to high quality standards.
 More information regarding responsibilities and authorities for organizing in the appropriate monitoring, measurement and reporting techniques was included in the PDD.
-CL 14 A 2 2 Besides executing the operation and A conding to the symbological survey 1-1 The project documentation does not report A.3.3 maintenance procedures, the operating According to the explanation provided by project participant, the operating and
+CL 14 The project documentation does not report A.3.3 Besides executing the operation and maintenance procedures, the operating According to the explanation provided by project participant, the operating and

-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion about provisions for meeting training and maintenance needs. and maintenance team will coordinate the following activities: - Reporting for internal and external agents in order to evaluate equipment performance and recommend updates and improvements. - Performing recurring and corrective maintenance activities in case abnormalities are observed in the performance of the equipment.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion about provisions for meeting training and maintenance needs.
+B.10.8 B.13.2 and maintenance team will coordinate the following activities: Reporting for internal and external agents in order to evaluate equipment performance and recommend updates and improvements.
+Performing recurring and corrective maintenance activities in case abnormalities are observed in the performance of the equipment.
 The maintenance program includes services required by the equipment and the civil works.
-The programmed maintenance activities are divided in 3 groups: 1.
-Preventive maintenance type 1: Includes cleaning, equipment inspections, filter cleaning and operational trials.
-All these actions are performed while the units are maintenance team will coordinate a program of activities based on training and maintenance needs identified during the operation of the power plant.
-Therefore, CL 14 is considered closed. operating.
-2. Preventive maintenance type 2: Includes cleaning and preventive maintenance for the auxiliary equipment and substation.
-As in
+The programmed maintenance activities are divided in 3 groups: Preventive maintenance type 1: Includes cleaning, equipment inspections, filter cleaning and operational trials.
+All these actions are performed while the units are operating.
+Preventive maintenance type 2: Includes cleaning and preventive maintenance for the auxiliary equipment and substation.
+As in maintenance team will coordinate a program of activities based on training and maintenance needs identified during the operation of the power plant.
+Therefore, CL 14 is considered closed.